Starmapo/Starmapo/README.md

 # Hi there 👋

-I'm Starmapo, a guy trying to make some silly stuff.
+I'm Flainn, a guy trying to make some silly stuff.
+You can also call me Star, my username on sites is usually Starmapo.

 You can find more of my links through my website on my profile.